-A new guide is available to help Echuca and Rochester residents prepare for floods.By Ruth Clayton
+A new guide is available to help Echuca and Rochester residents prepare for floods.RUTH CLAYTON December 6, 2012 4:20am

 A new flood guide is available to help Echuca and Rochester residents prepare for the threat of flood in their area.

 Created by Victoria SES in partnership with Campaspe Shire and the North Central Catchment Management Authority, the Echuca Local Flood Guide and Rochester Local Flood Guide documents aims to provide residents with a clear understanding of the risk people face from flooding and the steps they can take to prepare.